 \subsection{Cross-modal Attention Excels in Revealing Trace of LVLM Hallucinations}

-To observe whether $\mathbf{A}$ defined in \cref{sec:definition_of_A} differs between hallucination samples and non-hallucination samples, we first introduce the datasets used.
+To investigate whether $\mathbf{A}$, as defined in \cref{eq:cma}, differs between hallucination and non-hallucination samples, we fed images from the POPE dataset \cite{li2023evaluating} into InstructBLIP-7B.
+These images were then categorized into two groups, $\textbf{A}^\text{T}$ (non-hallucination, \ie, truth) and $\textbf{A}^\text{H}$ (hallucination), based on whether hallucination occurred.
+The cross-modal attention for these groups are presented in \cref{fig:attention_of_four_class}.

-\textbf{POPE.} POPE \cite{li2023evaluating} is a classical LVLM object hallucination dataset that contains three clusters: random, popular, and adversarial.
-In all three clusters, the positive example questions select three objects already present in the image.
-The negative example questions differ in their choices: (a) ``random'' selects three random objects that do not exist in the image, (b) ``popular'' selects three objects that do not exist in the image but have the most occurrences in the dataset, and (c) ``adversarial'' selects three objects that do not exist in the image but have the most co-occurrences with objects that do exist in the image.
-The official POPE contains 500 images per cluster, with 3 positive and 3 negative examples per image, \ie, a total of 3000 questions per cluster.
-We denote the official POPE dataset as POPE.

-\textbf{POPE-Extended.} We generated a larger dataset, POPE-Extended, using the same methods as POPE, with each cluster containing 22,670 images.
-The details of the generation process are provided in \cref{app_sec:pope_extended} of the Appendix.
-We divided POPE-Extended into training and test sets with an 8:2 ratio, ensuring that all POPE images are included in the test set.

-\textbf{Intuitive Explorations on Cross-modal Attention.} We fed images from the $\text{POPE-Extended}_\text{train}$-popular set into the InstructBLIP Vicuna-7B and categorized them into four groups based on whether or not they hallucinated and whether they answered ``yes'' or ``no'', \ie, hallucinated answered yes ${A}_{YH}$, hallucinated answered no ${A}_{NH}$, answered yes without hallucination ${A}_{Y}$, and answered no without hallucination ${A}_{N}$.
-Their cross-modal attention maps are shown in \cref{fig:attention_of_four_class}.